-Examination Board: AQA
+Examination Board: OCR

-Across the two years, students will engage with close study products and a range of media theories through research, analysis, and practical tasks.
+Across the two years, students will engage with a range of media products through research, analysis and practical tasks.
 Students will use contemporary sources and engage with the ever-changing media industry.
-Students are required to study media products from the following media forms: television, film, radio, newspapers, magazines, advertising and marketing, online, social and participatory media, video games and music videos.
+Students are required to study media products from a diverse range of media products and approach them in a much more practical way than at key stage 4.